Accessory Design studio

 Accessory Design as a Profession

-The Estonian Academy of Arts is the only institution in Estonia educating professionals in the fields of leather art, as well as accessory design and bookbinding at the BA and MA levels.
+The Estonian Academy of Arts is the only institution in Estonia educating professionals in the fields of leather craft, as well as accessory design and bookbinding at the BA and MA levels.

-The specialised subjects of the curriculum are divided into two large groups, which are taught throughout the three years of the BA programme: accessory projects, which deal with projects related to bags, footwear, gloves, headwear; and bookbinding, which covers both traditional and contemporary bookbinding and design.
-The specialised studies are supported by traditional technologies along with contemporary methods and specialised lectures.
+The specialized subjects are taught throughout the three years of the BA programme: accessory projects, which deal with projects related to bags, footwear, gloves, headwear; and in addition bookbinding, which covers both traditional and contemporary bookbinding and design.
+The specialized studies are supported by traditional technologies along with contemporary methods and lectures.

-At the MA level, the students delve deeper into the chosen topic with the support of specialised courses and faculty-centred projects.
+At the MA level, the students delve deeper into the chosen topic with the support of specialized courses and faculty-centered projects.

 Project-based studies at both higher education levels enable changes of topic to be made in the curriculum as needed and provide the students with greater freedom to decide on the content of their education.

 The department cooperates with foreign universities and has an expanding programme of student and faculty exchanges.
 The high quality of the specialized education is proven by the positive feedback and the accomplishments achieved by the students, faculty members and graduates at exhibitions and competitions, and the awards they have received.

 Accessory Design graduates have worked and interned for some well-known brands such as Adidas, Bottega Veneta, Louis Vuitton, Knitwear Lab (Denmark), Camper (Spain), Alexander Wang (USA) etc.